vdbrink/vdbrink.github.io/buy/cr2032_to_aa_batteries.md

 <br>

-Still portable, but with a way much longer battery life!
+Still portable, but now with a way much longer battery life!

 See also my [Batteries - Best Buy Tips](/buy/batteries)